info@amethystresearch.net

 Customer:

-Oklahoma Center for
+Oklahoma Center for Science and Technology

 Technology:

-Tunable (MWIR, LWIR)
+Tunable (MWIR, LWIR) Type-II Superlattice LED

-Type-II Superlattice LED structures by heteroepitaxy on GaAs or
+structures by heteroepitaxy on GaAs or Si.

 Goal:

-Affordable, high-power LED
+Affordable, high-power LED arrays with a high

-arrays with a high dynamic range (versus resistor arrays), capable of
+dynamic range (versus resistor arrays), capable of

-large areas and on a substrate with good heat dissipation, as core
+large areas and on a substrate with good heat

-components of scene projection systems for infrared imager testing.
+systems for infrared imager testing.

 Customer: